sreejithuvt/pleuston/README.md

 - Register and publish data assets
 - Explore, buy, and download data assets

-Pleuston is a single page React app, bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).
+Pleuston is a single page React app, initially bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app), but ejected from it.

 ## Prerequisites

+- Node.js <=v8 (otherwise `ursa` won't compile on `npm install`)
+- npm
+- Ocean Protocol components

+### Ocean Protocol Components

 To start development with pleuston you first have to get all the other Ocean Protocol components up and running.

-### Ocean Protocol Components

 The simplest way is to use our main `docker-compose` file from the docker-images repository:

 ```bash
 git clone git@github.com:oceanprotocol/docker-images.git